Daeer-Projects/Coding-Kata/DataMungingKata/PartThree-Refactor/ReadMe.md

 The files will be different for each component, so only the component creators will know how the files will be made up.

+### Constants

+To avoid magic strings and numbers in the component, it is expected that you will need some kind of constants class.
+However, that is up to the developer, and I will not force coding standards onto the developer.
+I will just encourage it.

+### Extensions - Component

+Extension methods are not necessary, but can be quite useful.
+The example project uses them in the component to convert a string to the specific type, and a calculation.

+### Processors - Component

+The component will need to implement the ```IReader```, ```IMapper```, ```IWriter``` and the ```IProcessor```.

 ## 5 - Main Program

 This section contains details of what you need to do in your program to use the components and the core project.

 ## 3 - Example Project